-This, plus the large number of university presidents who are making mid- to high-six-figure salaries (or more) as are athletic coaches (e.g., there are more than 25 head coaches who salaries exceed $4 million, including Mike Krzyzewski (head basketball coach at Duke) at nearly $9 million per year and Nick Saban (head football coach at the University of Alabama) at $8.3 million per year).
+This, plus the large number of university presidents who are making mid- to high-six-figure salaries (or more) as are athletic coaches (e.g., there are more than 25 head coaches whose salaries exceed $4 million, including Mike Krzyzewski (head basketball coach at Duke) at nearly $9 million per year and Nick Saban (head football coach at the University of Alabama) at $8.3 million per year).
 To sustain these high salaries, a business model where the vast majority of faculty are now low-paid adjuncts is required.

-The current administration’s policies have resulted in a significant decrease of international students (see kompetition), but even with this, the politics around higher ed have become increasingly problematic.
+The current administration’s policies have resulted in a significant decrease in international students (see kompetition), but even with this, the politics around higher ed have become increasingly problematic.
 For example, we have seen riots such as what caused a crisis for UC Berkeley in 2017 because of the “free speech” movement.
 These threaten academic freedom and First Amendment rights in the classroom.

-People appear to have forgotten the purpose of higher education, which is both to educate the student to prepare him/her for the workforce, but also to prepare that student for life.
+People appear to have forgotten the purpose of higher education, which is both to educate the student to prepare him/her for the workforce also to prepare that student for life.
 Politics has driven the move toward viewing college as part of the “talent supply chain” whose only job is to prepare students for their first job.
 At the same time, the “ivory towers” have become too focused on research and not enough focus on teaching and preparing students.

 It is very clear to those who are in the “know” that the pace of technology is currently outpacing peoples’ ability to apply it.
-One need look no further than the book Thank You for Being Late by Thomas Friedman to understand how problematic this is.
+One needs to look no further than the book Thank You for Being Late by Thomas Friedman to understand how problematic this is.
 Much of this is reflected in faculty rejecting online education by emphatically stating that “it is not of the same quality as face-to-face education.”
 That is a red herring for faculty’s unwillingness to embrace new technology changes and how they can be applied to improve education.

-The higher ed industry is in a maturing or declining market is characterized by mergers and acquisitions, closings, discounting of fees, etc. Even though much of this is of its own doing, by the industry and individual colleges staying in their ivory towers and not observing what is going on in the world, but it is what it is.
+The higher ed industry is in a maturing or declining market characterized by mergers and acquisitions, closings, discounting of fees, etc. Even though much of this is of its own doing, with the industry and individual colleges staying in their ivory towers and not observing what is going on in the world, but it is what it is.

 For example, one school’s provost recently left a university, and the school organized a search committee to find a replacement.
-Every single candidate on the short list was from a “traditional R1 University,” instead of having a broad range of candidates whose experiences could relate more to what students needs are in finding their first job.
+Every single candidate on the shortlist was from a “traditional R1 University,” instead of having a broad range of candidates whose experiences could relate more to what students’ needs are in finding their first job.
 Why was this?
 Because the search committee was made up primarily of faculty, and we all know that we “hire people that we like and who are like us.”

 Customers and Clients/Suppliers.

 The vast majority of higher ed institutions do not understand who their customer is.
-They will tell you that the student is their customer, but who ultimately is paying for that student’s’ education and/or hiring the graduate: the parent and industry.
+They will tell you that the student is their customer, but who ultimately is paying for that student’s education and/or hiring the graduate: the parent and industry.
 Hence, higher ed generally has three different customers, all of whom want different things and require different messaging.

-This is a very abbreviated list and is focused on current vs. future projected events which is what an institution should do when strategic planning and assessing risk.
+This is a very abbreviated list and is focused on current vs. future projected events, which is what an institution should do when strategic planning and assessing risk.

 Silver Bullets for Preventing Your Institution from Becoming a Casualty

-As much as most institutions wish there are easy fixes to the current problems, the problems they are facing are systemic.
+As much as most institutions wish there were easy fixes to the current problems, the problems they are facing are systemic.
 There is no silver bullet, and anyone who tells you that there are easy fixes doesn’t know what they’re doing (and unfortunately, there are a lot of those out there).

 There are, however, a number of things that institutions can do to build a shared vision for the future and buttress themselves for the roller coaster ride which already has begun.